robbytables/bug-free-invention/unit-6-flask/instructor-resources/05-flask-templates/README.md

 ---

-### Activity: Implementing Templates (10 minutes)
+### Activity: Implementing Templates (10 min)
 >  Extending the `my_website.py` Flask app to pass variables into the template.

 > **Teaching Tip:**
-> - There should be sufficient time in this section to answer/clear up outstanding questions regarding the Hello World app.
+> - There should be sufficient time in this section to answer/clear up outstanding questions regarding the `Hello World` app.

 ---

-### Activity: File Variables and Templates (8 minutes)
+### Activity: File Variables and Templates (8 min)
 > Challenge to pull variables from a file into the template.

 > **Teaching Tip:**